axyut/cold/astro/src/content/docs/guides/configure.md

 ---
 title: Configure
-description: A guide to Install and Configure Playgo.
+description: A guide to Install and Configure cold.
 ---

 Configure the player according to your needs on Linux, Windows and Mac.

 About settings...
-A config file will be generated when you first run `playgo`.
+A config file will be generated when you first run `cold`.
 Depending on your operating system it can be found in one of the following locations:

--   macOS: `~/Library/Application\ Support/playgo/config.yml`
+-   macOS: `~/Library/Application\ Support/cold/config.yml`
--   Linux: `~/.config/playgo/config.yml`
+-   Linux: `~/.config/cold/config.yml`
--   Windows: `C:\Users\me\AppData\Roaming\playgo\config.yml`
+-   Windows: `C:\Users\me\AppData\Roaming\cold\config.yml`

 It will include the following default settings: